victoriadrake/victoriadrake.github.io/content/posts/20201001-testing-django/index.md

 With comprehensive tests, developers have higher confidence when pushing changes.
 I've seen firsthand in my own teams that good tests can boost development velocity as a direct result of a better developer experience.

 In this article, I'll share my own experiences in building useful tests for Django applications, from the basics to the best possible execution.
-If you're using Django or building with it in your organization, you might like to read the rest of my [Django series](/tags/django/).

 ## What to test